Last updated: April, 2019.

 Plan a Balanced Meal with Protein First

 The more food groups you include in a meal, the better chance your child gets an optimal variety of nutrients.The more food groups you include in a meal, the better chance your child gets an optimal variety of nutrients.
 Click To Tweet

-The protein food can be beef, poultry, fish, eggs, beans, or it can be something from the dairy group (also a good source of protein) like milk or yogurt.
+The protein food can be beef, poultry, fish, eggs, beans, soy, or it can be something from the dairy group (also a good source of protein) like milk or yogurt.

 It’s also a great source of nutrients, and if your child has a sweet tooth, is a good stand in for dessert.

 Lastly, fill in the meal plan with (whole) grains and dairy (if it hasn’t been added yet).

 I believe that the table is where kids learn about portion sizes.
 I also believe that children should be allowed to eat to satisfy their appetite.

 You never want portion sizes to become a restrictive way to feed your child.You never want portion sizes to become a restrictive way to feed your child.
 Click To Tweet